EmiHoess/coVoxSLAM/README.md

 Dependencies are managed by CMake

-- Ceres for the CPU version
+- Ceres (only for the CPU version)
-- CUDA 12 for the GPU version
+- CUDA 12 (only for the GPU version)

 ## Build